-The ABS warning lamp and TC indicator lamp light up until a speed of approx. 6 km/h (approx. 4 mph) or more has been reached.
+The ABS warning lamp and TC indicator lamp light up until a speed of approx. 6 km/h (approx. 4 mph) or more has been reached

-RACE-ON indicator lamp lights up/flashes yellow/orange/red - Status or error messages relat- ing to Race-on system/alarm system. - The left turn signal indicator lamp flashes green with a steady rhythmic flash - The left turn signal is switched on. ≣D The high beam indicator lamp lights up blue - The high beam is switched on.
-The general warning lamp lights up yellow - A note/warning note on operating safety has been detected.
-This is also shown in the display. ((ABS)) The ABS warning lamp lights up yellow - Status or error messages relating to ABS .
+RACE-ON indicator lamp lights up/flashes yellow/orange/red - Status or error messages relating to Race-on system/alarm system. + The left turn signal indicator lamp flashes green with a steady rhythmic flash - The left turn signal is switched on.
+The high beam indicator lamp lights up blue - The high beam is switched on. $\triangle$ The general warning lamp lights up yellow - A note/warning note on operating safety has been detected.
+This is also shown in the display.
+(ABS) The ABS warning lamp lights up yellow - Status or error messages relating to ABS .
 The ABS warning lamp flashes if the ABS mode Supermoto is enabled.

-() TC indicator lamp lights up/flashes yellow - The MTC (I p.
-284) is not enabled or is currently intervening.
-The TC indicator lamp also lights up if an error is detected.
+(TC) TC indicator lamp lights up/flashes yellow - The MTC ( p.
+287) is not enabled or is currently intervening.
+The TC indicator lamp also lights up if a malfunction is detected.
 Contact an authorized KTM workshop.
-The TC indicator lamp flashes if the motorcycle traction control actively engages or if the HHC (I p.
-164) (optional) is activated. Ν The idle indicator lamp lights up green - The transmission is in neutral.
-9 7 7 The oil pressure warning lamp lights up red - The oil pressure is too low.
+The TC indicator lamp flashes if the motorcycle traction control actively engages or if the HHC ( p.
+164) (optional) is activated.
+N The idle indicator lamp lights up green - The transmission is in neutral.
+47 The oil pressure warning lamp lights up red - The oil pressure is too low.
 Stop immediately, taking care not to endanger yourself or other road users in the process, and switch off the engine.
-3 The cruise control system indicator lamp lights up yellow - The cruise control system function is switched on, but cruise control is not activated.
-3 The cruise control system indicator lamp lights up green - The cruise control system function is switched on and cruise control is activated. Ę Malfunction indicator lamp lights up yellow - The OBD has detected an error in the vehicle electronics.
-The right turn signal indicator lamp flashes green with a steady rhythmic flash - The right turn signal is switched on.
+(5) The cruise control system indicator lamp lights up yellow - The cruise control system function is switched on, but cruise control is not activated.
+(5) The cruise control system indicator lamp lights up green - The cruise control system function is switched on and cruise control is activated. 亡 Malfunction indicator lamp lights up yellow - The OBD has detected a malfunction in the vehicle electronics. • The right turn signal indicator lamp flashes green with a steady rhythmic flash - The right turn signal is switched on.